| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Names for Deity, C. and D.

-The end of time and the consummation of God's kingdom occurs several times in Revelation at the end of the different cycles of judgment (seals, trumpets, bowls).
-This seems to be parallel to Rev. 11:15.
+An in time (temporal) judgment occurs several times in Revelation at the end of the different cycles of judgment (seals, trumpets, bowls; see Contextual Insights, F.) This seems to be parallel to Rev. 11:15.
 It may be an allusion to Isa.
 24:23; 52:7 or Micah 4:7.

 It is difficult for me to differentiate the passages in the Olivet Discourse and the book of Revelation between